IHaskell/IHaskell/README.md

 * `ihaskell install --ghclib=$(ghc --print-libdir) --prefix=$HOME/.local/`
 * `jupyter kernelspec install $HOME/.local/share/jupyter/kernels/haskell/`

 To confirm success run `jupyter kernelspec list` and you should see a Haskell kernel installed.
+Start jupyter with `jupyter notebook`

 ### Install from source